What is Bangladesh's pathway to limit global warming to 1.5°C?

 Energy overview and main policy gaps

 Bangladesh is one of the few countries in Asia increasing its share of coal use in power generation.
-Coal has traditionally played a small role in Bangladesh’s power generation, contributing 1-2% between 2005-2020, but has since increased to 13% as of 2023.10 Further increases are anticipated with 12.5 GW of coal-fired power plants in the pipeline, from 1.8 GW in 2020.11,12 This expansion of coal capacity risks lock-in dependence on imported coal, further jeopardising Bangladesh’s energy security, as well as increasing GHG emissions.
+Coal has traditionally played a small role in Bangladesh’s power generation, contributing 1-2% between 2005-2020, but has since increased to 20% as of 2024 with annual growth of nearly 3%.11 Further increases are anticipated with 5 GW of coal-fired power plants in the pipeline, from 1.8 GW in 2020.12 This expansion of coal capacity risks lock-in dependence on imported coal, further jeopardising Bangladesh’s energy security, as well as increasing GHG emissions.

-Despite aiming for 10% of total electricity generation from renewable sources by 2020, the country has only achieved 1.5% as of 2023.13 14 Lack of a clear regulatory framework and legally binding targets, inadequate financial incentives and access to funding, and weak grid infrastructure create hurdles to deploying renewables.15 Moreover, bureaucratic hurdles and lengthy approval processes are creating additional inefficiencies.
+Bangladesh has set its renewable energy target, aiming for 20% generation by 2030, and 30% by 2041.
+The country previously set a target of 10% by 2020, though as of 2024 it has only achieved 1.5%.13,14 Lack of a clear regulatory framework and legally binding targets, inadequate financial incentives and access to funding, and weak grid infrastructure create hurdles to deploying renewables.15 Moreover, bureaucratic hurdles and lengthy approval processes create additional inefficiencies.

 Targets and commitments